Grilled cold noodles

-Grilled cold noodles are cooked using special noodles resembling pieces of paper, with eggs, onions and other auxiliary materials, The main condiment is sweet bean sauce or gochujang.
+Grilled cold noodles usually cooked with noodles that somewhat resemble pieces of paper, and with eggs, onions, and other auxiliary materials, The main condiment is sweet bean sauce or gochujang.

-Traditionally, there are three ways to cook the dish: grilling, teppanyaki and frying.
+Traditionally, there are three different ways to cook the dish: grilling, teppanyaki and frying.

 History

 There are two main theories as to the birthplace of grilled cold noodles.
 Some people believe that the dish originated in Mishan, while others believe that it started in Mudanjiang.

 According to legend, a man called Gai Guofeng (盖国峰) who sold snacks at the backdoor of Second Middle School of Mishan City liked to grill cold noodles for himself as a dish to go with wine.
 Unexpectedly, students of the Second Middle School of Mishan City found that the dish was very delicious, and it became very popular in Mishan.

 However, the original cold noodle dish was not soft enough, and was a little hard to chew.
 After the use of softer noodles, grilled cold noodles was gradually accepted by people all around China.
 However, grilled cold noodles are still known for their chewiness.
 The chewy texture comes from gluten.